 Examples of Eligible Activities

 Beyond the Table mini-grants are granted to nonprofit organizations or individuals with a fiscal sponsorship who are interested in shaping the future of our community.
-Grant proposals must address at least one of the 10 issues that were identified as a community priority in the On the Table survey.
+Grant proposals must address an identified community need.

 - Quality public schools